voidgiux/hack-a-ton/README.md

 - Exception handling with try/except
 - Usage of standard libraries: time, random, os, argparse

+---

 ⚠️ Note
 The commands displayed do not perform any real operations — no actual hacking magic here!
 They’re inspired by real tools, movies, and games, purely for entertainment.

 ---
 🎲 Randomized output

-The messages are generated randomly, sometimes producing amusing or unexpected combinations.
+The messages are generated randomly, sometimes producing fun combinations.

 ![Screenshot](img/title.png)
 ![Screenshot](img/sample.png)